 Native mobile apps have many advantages in terms of security in comparison to the mobile versions of the websites.
 They turn multi-factor authentication into a seamless user experience: for example, through face recognition via the front camera or fingerprint scanning via the Touch ID technology.
 With these methods, security checks don’t risk damaging the convenient user experience.
 You can also embed a certificate into a native app to prevent any man-in-the-middle hacks.
 APIs allow developers to assess risks with less effort, as it’s easier to create a risk evaluation algorithm in a native app, and it will be more accurate as it can track all the actions taken by the user.

 As for costs, they depend on your ideas and the custom features you would like to include in your project, as well as who you hire and how much time the development is going to take.
 On average, for the iOS and Android app company it takes 6 to 12 months to fully design, test, and launch a native app.
 Depending on the hourly rate, the cost of a six-month development of a mobile banking app can vary from approximately €34,560 (if you hire an Eastern European company) to €81,600+ (if you make a deal with a U.S. development business).

 2. Secure The Login Process

 A password alone is never enough.
-Passwords are easily stolen daily, or hackers convince users to share their passwords with them through one method or another.
+Passwords are easily stolen on a daily basis, or hackers convince users to share their passwords with them through one method or another.
 This is why you absolutely need multi-factor authentication built into your m-banking app.